-Fertility Awareness-Based Methods (FAMs) are tools that people use both to become pregnant and prevent pregnancy (1–4).
-There are a few different methods, but the goal of all FAMs is to predict when a person will ovulate (1–4).
+Fertility Awareness-Based Methods (FABMs, or FAMs) are tools that people use both to become pregnant and prevent pregnancy (1–4).
+There are a few different methods, but the goal of all FABMs is to predict when a person will ovulate (1–4).

-There are a few different trackable indicators used in FAMs.
+There are a few different trackable indicators used in FABMs.
 These include:

 Monitoring cervical mucus— cervical mucus changes throughout the menstrual cycle in response to estrogen and progesterone, and usually increases in amount when a person is approaching ovulation or is ovulating.
 An egg-white-like cervical mucus usually suggests that ovulation will occur soon or has occurred within the last day, whereas thicker, clumpy cervical mucus usually suggests a person has already ovulated.